-Contact your local PSP Community Services Officer in your area to schedule a presentation or contact the PSP Domestic Security Section via email at firstname.lastname@example.org.
+Contact your local Community Services Officer in your area to schedule a presentation or contact the Domestic Security Section via email at email@example.com.

-Cyberbullying and other safety presentations for students: Upon request, PSP Community Services Officers offer no cost training aimed at making our schools safer for students and staff.
+Upon request, Community Services Officers offer no-cost training aimed at making our schools safer for students and staff.
 Topics include cyberbullying, internet/social media safety, drug and alcohol awareness, and driver education.
-Contact your local PSP Community Services Officer in your area to schedule a presentation.
+Contact your local Community Services Officer in your area to schedule a presentation.

 The RVAT is comprised of State Troopers specifically trained on assessment procedures related to physical security, explosive effects on structural design, threat analysis, and practical target hardening techniques.
 All RVAT members are certified as Physical Security Professionals (PSP) through ASIS, a preeminent organization for security professionals with 38,000 members worldwide.
 These free assessments will identify practical steps that can be taken to better protect each facility.